iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

     font-weight: 700;
 }
 ```

-There’s lots to unpack for the CSS noob here.

 In the `@font-face` element, notice that we use the same `font-family` value for both the upright and italic font files.
 This provides a consistent name to reference for the CSS text elements.
 We distinguish between the upright and italic styles using the `font-style` field.
 As for `font-weight`, on Google Fonts we see that IBM Plex Sans has a weight ranging from 100 to 700 (with all possible integer values in between, such as 350, 239 and so on).
 We thus enter `100 700` to represent this range.